dstorozhuk/gnome-system-menu/README.md

 System Menu is a GNOME Shell extension that creates a menu on the top panel, containing useful shortcuts.
 You can install it via [extensions.gnome.org](https://extensions.gnome.org/extension/1204/system-menu/).

+## Pop OS
+ This add the Pop os Icon and remove broken in Pop OS links.

 ## Manual Installation
 - Clone this repo (or download and unzip it)
 - Run install.sh inside the directory